-Closed solutions for the determination of parametric building models from invariant moments of airborne laserscanner data Hans-Gerd Maas Faculty of Civil Engineering and Geosciences Section of Photogrammetry and Remote Sensing Delft University of Technology Thijsseweg 11, 2629JA Delft, The Netherlands phone +31-15-278 2556, fax +31-15-278 2745, e-mail h.-g.maas@geo.tudelft.nl Abstract:
+Closed solutions for the determination of parametric building models from invariant moments of airborne laserscanner data 1

+Hans-Gerd Maas Institute of Photogrammetry and Remote Sensing Dresden University of Technology Helmholtzstr.
+10, D-01069 Dresden, Germany hmaas@rcs.urz.tu-dresden.de

+Abstract:

-Airborne laserscanning has proven to be a powerful technique for the detection and modeling of man-made objects such as buildings, which form a substantial part of 3-D city models.
+Airborne laserscanning has proven to be a powerful technique for the detection and modeling of man-made objects such as buildings, which form a substantial part of geodata products such as 3-D city models.
 As an active technique, laserscanning delivers reliable 3-D data points without requirements to surface reflectance variations, thus evading a number of problems occurring with techniques based on 2-D imagery.

-The publication discusses the use of invariant moments applied to laserscanning data for the determination of roof parameters of simple building types.
-The technique works on the original, irregularly-distributed laserscanner data points, thus avoiding effects caused by an interpolation to a regular grid.
+The publication discusses the use of invariant moments applied to laserscanner data for the determination of roof parameters of simple building types.
+The technique works on the original, irregularly distributed laserscanner data points, thus avoiding effects caused by an interpolation to a regular grid.
 Using only first and second order invariant moments, a number of basic parameters of a building (position, orientation, length, width, height, roof type and roof steepness) can be determined as closed solutions from ratios of binary and height-weighted moments of segmented point clouds.
 Using higher order moments, more complex roof shapes can be modeled as well.
-By analyzing differences between point cloud and building model in a second processing step outliers can be detected and systematic deviations from the assumed model such as dorms on a roof can be modeled.
+By analyzing differences between point cloud and building model in a second processing step, outliers can be detected and systematic deviations from the assumed model such as dorms on a roof can be modeled.

 The technique was applied to a section of a FLI-MAP laserscanner dataset with an average point density of five points per square meter.
 No a priori information, such as 2-D GIS data, was used.
 Instead, the dataset was segmented by a the analysis of height texture measures, followed by morphological filtering and connected component labeling.
 All detected buildings complying with the assumed simple building types could be detected and modeled successfully.
 Moreover, most dorms with an extension of greater than two square meters could be modeled in the step of model fit analysis.
-The precision potential for the building parameters is in the order of 0.1-0.2m for the dimensions and 1-2 degrees for orientation and roof steepness.
-Keywords:
+The precision potential for the building parameters is in the order of 0.1-0.2m for the building dimensions and 1-2 degrees for building orientation and roof steepness.